miralee94/devops22-java/lesson_5/EXERCISE_5.md

 2. Create a NAMES.md file with all team members GitHub username, and their first and last name.
 3. Create a DESIGN.md file.
 Write or copy some bullet points from Lesson 4 that describes the desired features, including nouns and verbs used.
 Also add the diagram as an image or similar.
 You may change or improve on the design but don't spend more than 1 hour on this.
 4. Setup the project using Maven.
 See detailed instructions below.
 5. Now you can split up and start writing classes, dummy methods and tests.
-You can pick the best code that you wrote individually in Lesson 4, or you could start over.
+You can pick the best code that you wrote individually in Lesson 4, or you could start fresh.

 ### Requirements